Is Pet Insurance Really Worth It?

 If you’re a pet owner, you probably want to care for your animals without breaking the bank.
 That’s a possibility pet insurance can afford you — but is it worth it?

-Studies have shown that one pet can cost anywhere between $15,000 and $55,000 over a 15-year lifetime.
+Studies have shown that one pet can cost anywhere between $15,000 and $55,000 over its lifetime.
 Without pet insurance, most of these costs would come out of pocket.

 Below, we’re going to provide a general overview of how these policies work, what they cover, and the costs involved.
-For more details about plans that fit your needs, fill out your pet's info here and get a free Pet Insurance quote from our featured partner, ManyPets.
+Additionally, we’ve compared the Best Pet Insurance Companies.
+Simply pick a provider and enter your pet's information to view rates.

 How does pet insurance work?